gamercade-io/gamercade_console/README.md

 # For Contributors

 This is the main workspace crate.
 Consider viewing the inner crates for more information about the project.
-Each of them has their own readme.
+Each of them has their own README.

 - `gamercade_audio` - For all gamercade audio related things.
 - `gamercade_console` - The console used to run & play games.